listr2/listr2/README.md

 You can also manually inject a context variable preset depending on the prior operations through the task options.

-**If all tasks are in a one big Listr list you do not have to inject context manually to the child tasks, since it is automatically injected as in the original.**
+**If all tasks are in one big Listr list you do not have to inject context manually to the child tasks since it is automatically injected as in the original.**

-If a outside variable wants to be injected inside the Listr itself it can be done in two ways.
+If an outside variable wants to be injected inside the Listr itself it can be done in two ways.
 - Injecting it as an option.
 ```typescript
 const ctx: Ctx = {}